napari/napari-plugin-devtools/README.md

 ### Command Line Interface (CLI) Usage
-The CLI can be used by continuous integration (CI) pipelines to perform a quick verification of a plugins setup without any specific input required. it serves as a "sanity check".
-(Also accessible from python in validation.py)
+The CLI can be used by continuous integration (CI) pipelines to perform a quick verification of a plugins setup without any specific input required.
+It serves as a quick "sanity check".
+(It is also accessible from python in validation.py)

 The tool can be run as `npd <cmd>`.
 There are 2 commands currently: